jfremond/snow-crash/level06/resources/walkthrough.md

-12. __Observation__ (Guest): the `level06.php` script uses the `/e` regex modifier in the first `preg_replace` call, which is a deprecated feature as it is known to be a security issue.
+12. __Observation__ (Guest): the `level06.php` script uses the `/e` regex modifier in the first `preg_replace` call, which is a deprecated feature as it is known to be a security vulnerability.
 Indeed, the `/e` modifier allows to evaluate the replacement string as PHP code, which can be used to execute arbitrary commands.
 	This means that the `y("something")` function call is actually executed as PHP code, so the only thing we have to manage is to make `something` be a callback